liamodwyer/github-pages/_workshop/index.md

 - [x] __Understanding__ - Version control can help you understand how the code or writing came to be, who wrote or contributed particular parts, and who you might ask to help understand it better.
 - [x] __Backup__ - While not meant to be a backup solution, using version control systems mean that your code and writing can be stored on multiple other computers.

-There are many more reasons to use version control, and we’ll explore some of these in the library context, but first let’s learn a bit about a popular version control tool called **Git**.
+There are many more reasons to use version control, and we’ll explore some of these in the library context, but first let’s learn a bit about a popular version control tool called **_Git_**.

 ### What are Git and GitHub?
 We often hear the terms Git and GitHub used interchangeably but they are slightly different things.

+#### Git
-***Git*** is one of the most widely used version control systems in the world.
-It is a free, open source tool that can be downloaded to your local machine and used for logging all changes made to a group of designated computer files (referred to as a “git repository” or “repo” for short) over time.
+**_Git_** is one of the most widely used version control systems in the world.
+It is a free, open source tool that can be downloaded to your local machine.
 It can be used to control file versions locally by you alone on your computer, but is perhaps most powerful when employed to coordinate simultaneous work on a group of files shared among distributed groups of people.

 Rather than emailing documents with tracked changes and some comments and renaming different versions of files (example.txt, exampleV2.txt, exampleV3.txt) to differentiate them, we can use Git to save (or in Git parlance, “commit”) all that information with the document itself.
 This makes it easy to get an overview of all changes made to a file over time by looking at a log of all the changes that have been made.
 And all earlier versions of each file still remain in their original form: they are not overwritten, should we ever wish to “roll back” to them.